Oluwatemmy/authease/README.md

 ## Installation

-To install Authease, use pip:
+To install Authease, use the following command:

 ```bash
 pip install authease